OUR

 throughout the Chesapeake Bay watershed”;

-Encouraging community-based conservation organizations to use
+Encouraging community-based conservation organizations to

 their organizations, become better educated themselves, recruiting a